jasonmaster/ArchInstaller/README.md

     * XFCE
   * Automated hardware detection and driver installation.
 See below.
   * Installations can be sped up via the use of an NFS cache.
 See below.
-  * Optional "minimal" installation is available which just install the base OS.
   * Power management *"out of the box"*.
   * Adheres to the Arch principle of K.I.S.S.